-In this article, we'll look at 10 strange foods that you can only eat in Japan.
-Foods you wouldn't imagine existed in this great country of noodles, rice and sushi.
+In this article, we will see 10 strange foods that you can only eat in Japan.
+Foods that you never imagined existed in this great country of noodles, rice, and sushi.

-Most of these delicacies are only consumed in certain parts of Japan, so even a Japanese person has not had the chance to try all these dishes.
-Not only I, but many Japanese people steer clear.
+Most of these delicacies are only consumed in certain parts of Japan, so not even a Japanese person has had the chance to try all these dishes.
+Not only I but many Japanese people stay away.

 We also recommend reading:

-Natto is fermented soybeans, which have a very strong smell and a rather viscous texture.
-Recently, the health benefits of natto have been widely publicized and now people can buy it in supermarkets all over Japan.
+Natto is fermented soybean, which has a very strong smell and a quite viscous texture.
+Recently, the health benefits of natto have been widely publicized, and now people can buy it in supermarkets all over Japan.

 However, thirty years ago, it was not common for people in western Japan to eat it.
-It is rich in proteins, vitamin K, and dietary fiber.
-In some Japanese restaurants outside of Japan, you can order natto.
-It may not be possible to eat the original, but often they will offer natto-maki, a sushi roll with natto inside.
+It is rich in protein, vitamin K, and dietary fiber.
+In some Japanese restaurants outside Japan, you can order natto.
+It may not be possible to eat the original, but they often offer natto-maki, a sushi roll with natto inside.

-Shirasu is small fish, usually sardine, eel, herring or ayu.
-It is eaten raw or dried after being cooked in salted water.
-It is rich in proteins and calcium.
-It is not a dish with strange flavor or ingredients, but it has a rather bizarre appearance.
+Shirasu is small fish, usually sardine, eel, herring, or ayu.
+It is eaten raw or dried after being cooked in saltwater.
+It is rich in protein and calcium.
+It is not a dish with strange flavors or ingredients, but it has a rather bizarre appearance.

-Inago is a species of grasshopper and is commonly consumed in Nagano and other mountainous regions, where seafood is not very accessible.
-Inago is first fried in a pan, then boiled in boiling water for a while and after being cooked in soy sauce and sugar to produce tsukudani.
+Inago is a type of grasshopper and is commonly consumed in Nagano and other mountainous regions, where seafood is not very accessible.
+Inago is first fried in a pan, then boiled in boiling water for a while and then cooked in soy sauce and sugar to produce tsukudani.
 Tsukudani in other parts of Japan is made from small fish, shellfish, and seaweed.

 4. Kurage (Jellyfish)